高校生向けの探究型サイエンスページ Inquiry-based science page for high school students

 自動フォーカスブラケット Autofocus bracketing

-ピント位置を少しずつ変えながら連続撮影する機能です。断面写真を重ねて動画化できます。 A function that shifts focus little by little while taking many images.
-It allows section-like images to be assembled into a video.
+ピント位置を少しずつ変えながら連続撮影する機能です。断面写真を重ねて動画化できます。 A function that takes a continuous series of images while shifting the focus position little by little.
+It can be used to turn section-like images into a video.

 STEP 1

-課題の設定: 雪の結晶は本当に平らなのか Question setting: are snow crystals really flat
+課題の設定: 雪の結晶は本当に平らなのか Setting the question: Are snow crystals really flat?

 教科書や資料集で目にする雪の結晶は、ほとんどが一方向から撮影された平面写真です。しかし、天然雪には、枝が12本に見える12花や、複数の結晶板が重なって1つの6花のように見える組み合わせ六花が存在します。つまり、見た目が6本枝でも、実際には1枚の板とは限りません。

-Most snow crystal images in textbooks are flat photographs taken from one direction.
-However, natural snow includes twelve-branched crystals and combined six-branched crystals in which multiple crystal plates overlap to look like a single six-branched form.
-In other words, a crystal that looks six-branched is not always a single flat plate.
+Most snow-crystal images in textbooks and reference books are flat photographs taken from a single direction.
+But natural snow also includes twelve-branched crystals, in which twelve branches are visible, and combined six-branched crystals, in which multiple crystal plates overlap and look like a single six-branched form.
+In other words, even when a crystal appears to have six branches, it is not necessarily a single plate.

 そこで最初の問いは、「写真だけでは見えない厚さ方向の構造を、どうすれば高校生にもわかりやすく示せるか」です。ここで重要になるのが、結晶板に垂直な方向、すなわち c軸方向の観察です。

-So the first question becomes: how can we reveal the thickness direction that a photograph alone does not show, in a way that is understandable even to high school students?
-The key is to observe the direction perpendicular to the crystal plate: the c-axis direction.
+So the first question is: how can we show, in a way that is easy for high school students to understand, the thicknesswise structure that cannot be seen in a photograph alone?
+The key is to observe the direction perpendicular to the crystal plate—that is, the c-axis direction.

-探究の焦点: 「美しい形を見ること」から一歩進んで、「どの層にどの枝があるのか」を考えるのがこの研究の出発点です。 Focus of the inquiry: the starting point is not just admiring beauty, but asking which branches belong to which layer.
+探究の焦点: 「美しい形を見ること」から一歩進んで、「どの層にどの枝があるのか」を考えるのがこの研究の出発点です。 Focus of the inquiry: the starting point of this research is to move beyond simply admiring beauty and ask which branches belong to which layer.

 STEP 2

-情報の収集: 雪の結晶ができるしくみ Information gathering: how snow crystals form
+情報の収集: 雪の結晶ができるしくみ Gathering information: how snow crystals form

 雪結晶は、空気中の水蒸気が氷として成長してできる結晶です。氷の結晶では水分子が六角形の規則的な並びをつくりやすく、そのため雪結晶には近似的な6回対称性が現れやすくなります。まず小さな六角形の角板状結晶ができ、そこから6つの角に沿って枝がのびることで、私たちがよく知る6花が形成されます。

-A snow crystal forms when water vapor in the air grows into ice.
-In ice, water molecules tend to arrange in a hexagonal pattern, so snow crystals often show approximate sixfold symmetry.
-A small hexagonal plate forms first, and branches then grow from its six corners to create the familiar six-branched crystal.
+A snow crystal is a crystal formed when water vapor in the air grows as ice.
+In ice crystals, water molecules tend to form a regular hexagonal arrangement, so snow crystals often show approximate sixfold symmetry.
+First a small hexagonal plate-like crystal forms, and then branches grow from its six corners to create the familiar six-branched crystal.

 なぜ六角形なのか Why hexagons appear